 - Children clean their hands after they have coughed or sneezed.

-- Children who have displayed symptoms of coronavirus must self-isolate for 14 days before returning to school.
+- Children who have displayed symptoms of coronavirus must self-isolate until they have received a negative test result.

 - Year groups enter and leave the school grounds from different access points and over a staggered period.

 - Staff are vigilant and report concerns about a child’s symptoms to a member of the senior Leadership Team.

 - Greenfield is consistent in its approach to the management of suspected and confirmed cases of coronavirus (as above)